-Mr. Ebrahim Abdulla AlShaikh - Chairman (Independent)

-Mr. Ahmed Shabeeb Al Dhahery - Member (Non-Independent)
+Mr. Ebrahim Abdulla Al Shaikh - Chairman (Independent) (Until 5 February 2014) Mr. Ahmed Shabeeb Al Dhahery - Member (Non-Independent) (Terminated on 29 September 2013)

-Mr. Reyadh Abdulwahab AlSharaf - Member (Non-Independent)
+Mr. Reyadh Abdulwahab AlSharaf - Member (Non-Independent) (Terminated on 28 November 2013)

 Members of management, representatives of internal and External Auditors, independent consultants and other specialists may be invited to attend meetings at the request of the Chairman of the Audit Committee.